dscao/ikuai/README.md

-### ha custom_component ikuai
+### ha custom_component iKuai

-ikuai router Obtains data generating entities through the Web.
+iKuai router Obtains data generating entities through the Web.

 1. Sensor entities such as network information
 2. Restart ikuai and reconnect to the network function